 For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
-Additional guidance materials can be found on the Knowledge Base section of the ACW website website.
-Does this framework require Communication achievement above the minimum SASW requirement?
-YES □ NO ⊠ If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
-Additional guidance materials can be found on the Knowledge Base section of the ACW website. website.
-Does this framework require Application of Number achievement above the minimum SASW requirement?
-YES □ NO ⊠ If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
+Additional guidance materials can be found on the Knowledge Base section of the ACW website.

+Does this frame ework require Commu inication achieveme nt above th e minimum SASW requirement?
+YES NO $\boxtimes$

+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

+Application of Number

+For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+Additional guidance materials can be found on the Knowledge Base section of the ACW website.

+Does this framework require Application of Number achievement above the minimumSASW requirement?YES□NO⊠

+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

+Inclusion of Digital Literacy (ICT)

+Digital Literacy (ICT) is an optional framework requirement.

 Is Digital Literacy a requirement in this framework?

-NO

-YES

-\boxtimes
+YES 🗆 NO 🖂 -- ------- ------